Unity-Technologies/com.unity.multiplayer.docs/docs/mlapi-basics/profiling.md

 ![Netcode Profiler RPC](/img/profiler-rpc.png)

 Detailed bandwidth information appears underneath the graph if you click on one frame (for example, on one spike).
-Take this example from Boss Room :
+Take this example from Boss Room:

 ![Boss Room Details Profiler RPC](/img/boss-room-details-profiler-rpc.png)